1947 completes the 41st year of the Garden and Martha Crones 15th year as Curator.

 “More trails have been established through the swamp which permit easy access to heretofore unused territory.
 These trails stimulate an interest in, and an appreciation of our wild flora as well as stirring a vital urge for visitors to come again.”(2)

 In 1946 Martha had put in the first trail through the heart of the wetland.
-Eloise Butler never had a central path going through from south to north.
-This 1946 path would be in a similar position to the Lady-slipper Lane of today.
+Eloise Butler never had a central path going through from south to north, only a loop path on the east and west sides of the wetland.
+This 1946 path would be in a similar position to the Lady-slipper Lane of today and is labeled “Swamp Trail” on the map below.
 The additional trails she mentions in 1947 are branches off of the 1946 path.
+It is unclear if the the large loop on the north end of the West Path is new or if the short-cut to the Foot Bridge is new at this time.
+The aerial photo shown above shows all these paths but we do not have an earlier photo that is clear enough to determine if they predate 1946/47.
 A map she drew for her 1952 self-guided brochure shows what the paths probably were after her 1947 work.

 Below: Map of the trails in the Garden as used in the 1952 self-guided brochure.
 The "swamp trail" was created in 1946.
-It is believed that the short side paths off of that and possibly part of the "violet path" were the 1947 additions.
+The short side paths off of that and the "violet path" were all in existence in early 1947 when the aerial photo shown above was taken.
 The position of the 3 new pools is noted.
 Map is not to scale - the vertical distance is much compressed to fit the brochure.
 Click on image for a larger version.
 Map courtesy J.S.
 Futcher Collection.

 She notes that “the four species of Lady’s-slippers were second to none in beauty.”(2)